dappforce/subsocial-docs/docs/develop/how-to-guides/reactions/FetchReactions.md

 title: Fetch Reactions
 displayed_sidebar: developSidebar
 ---
-**This sections covers how to fetch reactions on Subsocial blockchain.**
+**This section covers how to fetch reactions on the Subsocial blockchain.**

 Find and load an array of information about reactions from the Subsocial blockchain by a given array of IDs.